sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 If a certificate is expired in a chain then all certificates signed by those is invalid as well.

 A -> B -> C
-If B is invalid, then C is insecure / unsecure?
+If B is invalid, then C is insecure / unsecure?\

 ## Registration Authority:

 - Front end entity you interact with to obtain a cert
 - Provide the RA with information, for example being physically present
 - RA verifies your identity
-- Once this is confirmed, it's sent to the CA and the public key is signed.
+- Once this is confirmed, it's **sent to the CA** and the public key is signed.
 - Does not sign the certificate itself.
-- Ususally a government agency?
+- Usually a government agency?

 ### Certificate Revocation List: